Assistant Professor, Teaching Stream – Anishinaabemowin Language and Culture

 Job Category: Faculty – Teaching Stream (continuing)

-Faculty/Division: Faculty of Arts and Science
+Faculty/Division: Faculty of Arts & Science

 Salary will be commensurate with qualifications and experience.

-All application materials, including reference letters, must be received by December 17, 2018.
+All application materials, including reference letters, must be received by May 17, 2021.

-The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.
+The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas.